 International students must submit an International Student Data Form and a copy of their passport with the application.

 Since Summer Preview is a short term non-credit program, international students should enter the United States in a visitor status instead of F-1 student status.
 For citizens of countries requiring a visa to enter the U.S., participants should obtain a B-2 "Visitor for Pleasure" visa to come to the U.S., which allows you to engage in tourist-related plans as well as to participate in Summer Preview.
 Citizens of countries who enjoy the benefits of the Visa Waiver Program should enter the U.S. in WT "Waiver Tourist" status, which permits the same activity.

 Although results of the Test of English as a Foreign Language (TOEFL) are not required for registration, English is the language of instruction at Boston University and a high degree of competency is assumed.
-Most academic programs require a minimum score of:

 The Commonwealth of Massachusetts requires all full-time or part-time international students to submit proof of immunization against the following communicable diseases: measles, mumps, rubella (MMR); tetanus (must be Tdap vaccine); hepatitis-B; (bacterial) meningitis; and varicella.
 Your doctor must complete the Immunization Record Form to show proof of these immunizations.
 The Immunization Record Form will be sent to each accepted student in the acceptance packet.

 If you are not in compliance with all Boston University Health Immunization requirements when you arrive on the Boston University campus, you have 7 days to obtain the necessary vaccination(s) or you will be considered out of status.
 You may obtain vaccinations at:

 Student Health Services